 Who doesn’t know about the Japanese puzzle game Sudoku?
 Nudoku is the exact copy of Sudoku for the Linux desktop.
-It uses the ASCII characters for arranging the puzzle.
+It uses ASCII characters for arranging the puzzle.
 As Sudoku deals with numbers, it looks gorgeous even with the ASCII elements.
-Most of the people are aware of the classic Sudoku rules.
+Most people are aware of the classic Sudoku rules.
 Hence, I don’t need to present the rulebook here.
 Nudoku can make your terminal window into a classic game console.

 Gameplay Highlights of Nudoku

 - You can use the keyboard for giving commands.

 - The players can set the difficulty of the level.